Skip to content Go to main navigation Go to language selector

 5714110

-These solutions together provide great coverage, particularly when used in combination with radar and command and control solutions.
-However, the growing size of drone swarms is opening up a potential gap in middle distance defences, between close and short range.
+One potential and significant gap in layered drone defence approaches lies in managing threats in the middle distance, between close and short range.
 At a distance of two, three or four kilometres, machine guns are not effective, and it can be hard to get enough FPV kamikaze drones in the air in time to ward off an attack.
 Enemy drone pilots are often highly trained and expert at defensive manoeuvres, making it extremely hard to neutralise them with conventional weapons.
 While MSHORAD missiles are effective, their use is not always cost effective.
 Spending multiple tens of thousands of dollars at a time to take down individual drones that the enemy has commissioned for a few hundred dollars also has the potential to strain supply chains.

-Two solutions with the potential to close this gap in an economical and agile manner would be a new type of anti-drone missile and a directed energy weapon.
+But there is hope on the horizon.
+Maybe a new type of anti-drone missile.
 A missile with the same kind of small-drone-killing power as an MSHORAD missile but that is more economical to produce and easier to distribute, could solve many of the challenges.
 It could potentially be produced rapidly and in numbers large enough to match the millions of drones now in production.
 However, no suitable design is currently in production.